 Students must earn a "C" or better in each of the lower-level business prerequisites.
-All of these courses must be completed prior to admission to the BSBA program or have approval of the Director of Enrollment Services.
+All of these courses must be completed prior to admission to the BSBA program or have approval of the Registrar.
 See college website for more information.